karwler/VertiRead/README.md

 Currently supported file formats are JPG, PNG, TIFF, WEBP and archives.

 Used libraries are SDL2, SDL2_image, SDL2_ttf, libarchive and by extension libjpeg, libpng, libtiff, libwebp, FreeType and zlib.
-The CMakeLists.txt is written for at least CMake 3.12.4 with Clang, GCC or MSVC which needs to support C++17.
+The CMakeLists.txt is written for at least CMake 3.12.4 with Clang, GCC or MSVC which need to support C++17.
 You can create a Makefile for a debug build by running CMake with the "-DCMAKE_BUILD_TYPE=Debug" option.
 Otherwise it'll default to a release build.

 ## Linux